Court Interpreter (Spanish) (JG-18)

-See the Careers in the Courts link above for a brochure that provides information on the application process and outlines career progression through the competitive Civil Service Exam process, legal, managerial and administrative professions.
+For general information about careers with the NYS Courts see the Careers in the Courts Brochure that provides information on the application process and outlines career progression through the competitive Civil Service Exam process, legal, managerial and administrative professions.
 The brochure also illustrates career ladders within job series and outlines opportunities to move between series.

 Civil Service Exams: Merit and Fitness-based Selection

 The civil service system was adopted by the federal and state governments in response to the hiring practices of the ‘spoils’ system.
 Civil service tests were created to make the hiring and promotion process fair by basing the hiring and promotion solely on test-takers’ performance on these tests.
 New York State implemented the civil service system in 1894 and mandated that appointments to government positions be made through the competitive civil service examination on the basis of merit and fitness.
 The mandate applies to positions in government where testing for merit and fitness is feasible.
 This includes most positions in the court system.

 General Exam Information